Green room

 Salón Verde ("Green Hall"), a green room at the Teatro Real in Madrid, Spain.
 The chairs, curtains and walls are predominantly green.

-In show business, the green room is the space in a theatre, or a similar venue, that functions as a waiting room and lounge for performers before, during, and after a performance or show when they are not engaged on stage.
+In show business, the green room (or sometimes greenroom) is the space in a theatre, or a similar venue, that functions as a waiting room and lounge for performers before, during, and after a performance or show when they are not engaged on stage.
 Green rooms typically have seating for the performers, such as upholstered chairs and sofas.

 The origin of the term is often ascribed to such rooms historically being painted green.
 Modern green rooms need not necessarily adhere to a specifically green colour scheme, though the theatrical tradition of the name remains.

 Some English theatres contained several green rooms, each ranked according to the status, fame, and salary of the actor: one could be fined for using a green room above one's station.